AP® World History Score Calculator 2026

 In 2025, the distribution was 5: 13.9%, 4: 33.4%, 3: 17.0%, 2: 26.5%, and 1: 9.2%.
 The mean score was 3.16, and 64.3% scored a 3 or higher.

-When is the 2026 AP World History exam?
+When was the 2026 AP World History exam?